briandconnelly/BEACONToolkit/csv/doc/csv.md

     lum_data <- read.csv('luminescence.csv')

 But if we take a look at this data, we can see there is a problem.
-The `head` function will list the first few rows of a dataset, and is often usful to always run just to make sure there were no problems importing the data.
+The `head` function will list the first few rows of a dataset, and it is often good practice to always run this just to make sure there were no problems importing the data.
 Running `summary` will give you some statistical summaries of the data, which is good for making sure the min and max values of your data make sense, and to see if there are any missing values.
 We can run these two functions, passing